 The aims of the course are to:

-- Introduce the ideas and methods of 3D dynamics: the motion of rigid bodies in three dimensions under given forces and moments, and the Lagrangian formulation.
+- Introduce the ideas and methods of 3D dynamics: the motion of rigid bodies in three dimensions under given forces and moments.

-- To show how to apply these methods in a straightforward way to a wide range of problems in mechanics.
+- To show how to apply these methods in a straightforward way to a wide range of problems.